Subscribe our newsletter here and get 10%* off your next purchase! (terms & conditions*)

 pLSG-IBA vectors

-• Cloning and expression of recombinant proteins in insect cells
+• Expression of recombinant proteins in insect cells

 • Polyhedrin promoter drives high-level expression of the insert